amareshdwivedi/Nutanix/src/bin/README.txt

                 install.py will check if the system has setup tool 'pip' and 'easy_install' available, if not will install these first.
                 Next it will install all the required python packages having extension .egg
-             - Once the installation is complete, change to the directory where HealthCheck is installed (usually it is in <python directory>\lib\site-lib directory) and run script 'healthcheck.py'
+             - Once the installation is complete,additional file 'healthcheck.py' and 'webhealthcheck.py' will be created in same folder.
+             - Run these files to run the command line version or webversion respectively.

        2.1.3 Un-installation Instructions(Windows 32-bit and 64-bit)